Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/nfcorpus.md

 - Before using NFCorpus dataset, you need to `pip install ir_datasets`. ensure you have installed the required package by running pip install ir_datasets.
 If you encounter any issues with nfcorpus datasets despite installing ir_datasets, please refer to the troubleshooting information provided below.
+- The reason context_recall does not accommodate this benchmark is due to the excessive number of retrieval ground truths that exceed the context length in ragas metrics.

 ```python
 from RAGchain.benchmark.dataset import NFCorpusEvaluator